nielsenamrose/trap-camera/README.md

 # Learning project 2: Trap camera

-A new trap camera is only $99.
-The parts I will need to make my own will add up to a lot more than $99.
-So why?
-This is a learning project.
-The purpose is to get hands-on experience with a set of tools that I will like to be proficient in.

-- GIT and GitHub
-- Markdown
-- Python
-- Open CV
-- Linux

 ## Setting up the BeagleBone Green

 I have a couple of BeagleBone Greens that I bought for another project.
 So that is what I will be using.